-Our alumni share their experiences, tips and advice, including how their degrees led them to their curent jobs.
-They have taken up a wide range of careers, ranging from Media Relations Officer in Her Majesty’s Revenue to Customs and Government affairs Manager at Vodafone.
+Our alumni share their experiences, tips and advice, including how their degrees led them to their current jobs.
+They have taken up a wide range of careers, ranging from Media Relations Officer in Her Majesty’s Revenue to Customs and Government Affairs Manager at Vodafone.

 Recent PPR graduates have pursued a range of careers in different sectors: from the civil service, diplomacy, journalism, and the charity sector, to financial services, marketing, and accounting.

 A PPR degree can help set you apart from other graduates on the job market.
 The Lancaster University careers service and dedicated careers support the departmental level can help you identify the best strategy to achieve your goals.
 Over the course of your degree, you will have many opportunities to develop your transferable skills, gain valuable work experience and understand how to build on your existing strengths.

 A PPR degree helps you develop skills through a range of modules and activities, assessments, lectures, and seminars.
 You will develop analytical and critical skills and learn to work independently.
 You will also have the chance to develop your own research through a dissertation and have a specialised knowledge of your field.

 These skills are valued by a range of different employers.
 Below you will find just a small selection of employers who value the expertise of PPR graduates.

 There are over 170 different civil service departments in the UK, each specialising in a particular aspect of government policy with a wide range of jobs to suit all interests and skills.
 The civil service deals with issues including diplomacy, he environment, international trade, education, justice, and many more.
 A civil servant might be expected to engage in social research, write policy reports and help formulate public policy and, at higher levels, to work closely with ministers to help in policy implementation.
 Recent graduates might be interested in the civil service training program, the Civil Service Fast Stream.

 - The Diplomatic Service

 - Department for Environment, Food, and Rural Affairs